FastReports/FastReport-Cloud-JS/docs/TasksApi.md

 let apiInstance = new FastreportCloudSdk.TasksApi();
 let opts = {
-  'runTaskBaseVM': new FastreportCloudSdk.RunTaskBaseVM() // RunTaskBaseVM | task's view model
+  'runTaskBaseVM': new FastreportCloudSdk.RunTaskBaseVM() // RunTaskBaseVM | task's view model.
+You have to specify task type by placing parameter \"$t\": \"Vm name\",              this parameters always must be on the first place
 };
 apiInstance.tasksRunTask(opts).then(() => {
   console.log('API called successfully.');